Objectives of the Centre

 - the historicity of the ‘Romantic’ and ‘Romanticism,’ their transformation, and their impact up to the present day.

-The Jena Center for Romanticism Research considers itself as a catalyst and facilitator of research conducted by scholars located in Jena.
+The Jena Centre for Studies in Romanticism considers itself as a catalyst and facilitator of research conducted by scholars located in Jena.

-The Research Center foster international scholarly cooperation and brings together local and global expertise and perspectives.
+The Research Centre fosters international scholarly cooperation and brings together local and global expertise and perspectives.

 It aims to actively support early-career researchers and thereby strengthen scholarly excellence in the field.

-The Center also enhances the transfer of knowledge and fosters collaboration between the university and non-university institutions.
+The Centre also enhances the transfer of knowledge and fosters collaboration between the university and non-university institutions.